 - Anticonvulsants and muscle relaxants.
 Other medications that may prevent tension headaches include anticonvulsants, such as topiramate (Topamax), and muscle relaxers.

 Carefully follow your health care provider’s instructions regarding medication.
-Rebound headaches (recurring headaches) can result from the overuse of pain medicine, which can occur when taking certain pain medicine more than three days a week on a regular basis.
+Rebound headaches (recurring headaches) can result from the overuse of pain medicine, which can occur when taking certain pain medicine more than three days a week regularly.

 Also, be aware that:

 - Taking too much acetaminophen can damage your liver.
-The maximum safe dosage limit is 4,000 mg of acetaminophen (in any form – including cold medicines) in a 24-hour period.
+The maximum safe dosage limit is 4,000 mg of acetaminophen (in any form – including cold medicines) in a 24 hours.

 - Too much ibuprofen or aspirin can irritate your stomach or damage your kidneys.